|From Bob W. of the Webster Groves Statesmen singing group, in an email to

 Commenting about how busy the holidays can be, she said, "I know that if we carol, it will be magical.
 It just always is.
 Sometimes in life, we just have to

-have to do everything we can to show up and in that process, it creates space for the divine to come and meet us.
-So I'm making some space again
+to do everything we can to show up and in that process, it creates space for the divine to come and meet us.
+So I'm making some space again this year

 and hoping for a Christmas miracle to come and fill in the blanks (though I still have to bake the mini-cheesecakes :)."

 |When you carol, you never know who you will touch.